petersulyok/smfc/README.md

    2. then their speed can be safely configured in `[Lower Critical, Upper Critical]` interval
    3. if any fan speed oversteps either `Lower Critical` or `Upper Critical` threshold then IPMI will generate an _assertion event_ and will set all fan speeds back to 100% in the zone

+If something else flips the BMC out of FULL mode while `smfc` is running (the BMC web UI, an external `ipmitool` invocation, a firmware quirk), `smfc` keeps issuing per-zone level commands but the BMC may apply its own profile instead — fans run at unintended speeds without any visible error in the log.
+To detect and react to this, `smfc` checks the BMC fan mode every loop iteration.
+The default `[Ipmi] enforce_fan_mode=true` logs the drift and re-asserts FULL plus all per-zone levels (some BMC firmwares reset zone levels when the mode changes); set it to `false` to make the service exit with code 11 instead, letting systemd restart the unit.

 Please also consider the fact that **fans are mechanical devices, their rotational speed is not stable** (it could be fluctuating).
 To avoid IPMI's assertion mechanism described here please follow the next steps:

   1. Per fan: check the minimum and maximum rotational speeds of your fan on its vendor website